metapsy-project/metapsyDocs/content/databases/depression-psyctr/_index.en.md

 #### General Description

-The Inpatients dataset is part of the meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) on psychotherapy for depression.
-The dataset contains study information and effect size data of depression psychotherapy trials in inpatients.
-Metadata and other information on this dataset is provided on this website.
+The `depression-psyctr` dataset is part of the meta-analytic research domain ([MARD](https://docs.metapsy.org/uploads/ebmental-2022-300509.pdf)) on psychotherapy for depression.
+This MARD is part of the [Metapsy project](https://www.metapsy.org/).
+The dataset contains study information and effect size data of trials on psychotherapy for adult depression.

-This dataset includes psychotherapy vs. control (`psy vs ctr`) and psychotherapy vs. psychotherapy comparisons (`psy vs psy`; this information is included in the `comparison` column).
-It also includes multiple outcome calculation types within studies (e.g. means and SD _and_ remission).
+This dataset includes psychotherapy vs. control (`psy vs ctr`) comparisons.
+Effect sizes are provided for depression outcomes at post-test.
+It includes one type of effect size calculation per study, giving priority to means and standard deviations at post-test, followed by change scores, binary outcomes, and other statistics.

 The dataset follows the [Metapsy data standard](https://docs.metapsy.org/data-preparation/format/).
 All included information has been independently extracted two researchers.
 Risk of bias ratings were conducted using the Cochrane Collaboration Risk of Bias Tool (Version 1).